 A magical piece of filmmaking... ranks among the great poetic and technical achievements in recent cinema.

 Staggering.
 A remarkable new kind of filmmaking experience.

 Bi Gan mesmerizes...
 Like nothing you've seen before.

 An immersive, jaw-dropping plunge into melancholy and movie magic.

 It’s impossible to describe… and even more impossible to forget.

 Returning by popular demand in 3-D!
 Must end September 26.

-As proven by his knockout debut, Kaili Blues, Bi Gan is preoccupied with film’s potential to both materialize mental space and convey physical sensation.
-His cinematic ambitions are further crystallized, to say the least, in Long Day’s Journey Into Night, a noir-tinged film about a solitary man (Huang Jue) haunted by loss and regret, told in two parts: the first an achronological mosaic, the second a nocturnal dream.
-Again centering around his native province of Guizhou in southwest China, the director has created a film like nothing you’ve seen before, especially in the second half’s hour-long, gravity-defying 3D sequence shot, which plunges its protagonist—and us—through a labyrinthine cityscape.
+Following his knockout debut, Kaili Blues (ND/NF 2016), writer-director Bi Gan returns with this immersive art-house sensation that broke box office records in China.
+Long Day’s Journey Into Night is a noir-tinged film about a solitary man (Huang Jue) haunted by loss and regret, told in two parts: the first an achronological detective story, the second a nocturnal dream.
+Again centering around his native province of Guizhou in southwest China, the director has created a film like nothing you’ve seen before, especially in the second half’s hour-long, gravity-defying 3-D sequence shot, which plunges its protagonist—and us—through a labyrinthine cityscape.
+An NYFF56 selection.
 A Kino Lorber release.